semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 ### 4.3.2 CD Pipelines: Canary and Stable Deployments

+In chapter 2, we learned about canaries and rolling deployments.
 In chapter 3, we have talked about Continuous Delivery and Continuous Deployment.
-In chapter 2, we learned about canaries and rolling deployments.
 Our CI/CD workflow combines these two practices.

 A canary deployment is a limited release of a new version.
-We’ll call it _canary release_, and the previous version that is still used by a majority of users the _stable release_.
+We’ll call it _canary release_, and the previous version still used by most users is the _stable release_.

 We can do a canary deployment by connecting the canary pods to the same load balancer as the rest of the pods.
 As a result, a set fraction of user traffic goes to the canary.
 For example, if we have nine stable pods and one canary pod, 10% of the users would get the canary release.